Meropenem, 1 g

 Contraindications

-Hypersensitivity to meropenem or other drugs of the carbapenem group in a history.
+History of hypersensitivity to meropenem or other drugs of the carbapenem group.

-Developed hypersensitivity (anaphylactic reactions, severe skin reactions) to any antibacterial agent with a beta-lactam structure (i.e., penicillins or cephalosporins).
+Severe hypersensitivity (anaphylactic reactions, severe skin reactions) to any antibacterial agent having a beta-lactam structure (i.e. penicillins or cephalosporins).

 Children under 3 months.